DeekshithVanka/Assignment-2/README.md

 Task 2:<br>
-A. Publish the Updated Google sheet and get a link
+A. Publish the Updated Google sheet and get a link<br>
-B. It should be assigned to the resources variable
+B. It should be assigned to the resources variable<br>
-C. Change $org variable to your username
+C. Change $org variable to your username<br>
-D. Run the  html page now.
+D. Run the  html page now.<br>
 <br>

 Note: